carbon-design-system/carbon-preprocess-svelte/README.md

 ### `optimizeCss`

 `optimizeCss` is a Vite plugin that removes unused Carbon styles at build time.
-The plugin is compatible with Rollup ([Vite](https://vitejs.dev/guide/api-plugin) extends the Rollup plugin API).
+The plugin is compatible with Rollup and [Rolldown](https://rolldown.rs), which implement the same plugin API ([Vite](https://vitejs.dev/guide/api-plugin) extends the Rollup plugin API).

 <details>
 <summary>How it works</summary>